![]() |

 from Geoff Kerley & Colin Rees

 This photograph shows the fossil when it was in the grounds of Bryn Awel House which was at the far end of Clifton Street.
-It is said to have been brought there from Nantmelyn Colliery (second photo down in this link), and here (from the RCT photo archive), which was also known as Nant Colliery and later as Bwllfa No. 2 Colliery.
+The picture dates from the 1880s and the man in the picture could be William Thomas, a mining engineer who lived in Bryn Awel at this time.
+It is said to have been brought there from Nantmelyn Colliery (third photo down in this link), and here, which was also known later as Bwllfa No. 2 Colliery.
 This colliery was in Cwmdare; you can locate where it stood by putting the grid reference SN975028 in the Grid box on this page.

 The fossil is of a tree-like plant called Calamites which grew in the Coal Measure forests about 300 million years ago.
-The picture dates from the 1880s and the man in the picture could be William Thomas a mining engineer who lived in Bryn Awel at this time.

 When Bryn Awel was demolished, Tom Evans, Head of Geography, arranged for the specimen to be relocated to the front of the new school at the bottom of Cwmdare Hill.
+By that time the fossil had been reconstructed from large fragments, and it had lost some of its height.

 Much more recently in October 1995, the fossil tree formed the backdrop to a meeting between geology teacher Geoff Kerley and one of his ex-students who had just been awarded his Ph.D. in Geology.
-Geoff, on the right, was a pupil at ABGS 1962-64, and after graduation in 1968 started his teaching career in Price’s Grammar
+Geoff, on the right, was a pupil at ABGS 1962-64, and after graduation in 1968 started his teaching career in Price’s Grammar School in Fareham, Hampshire and remained there until 1978 by which time it had become a sixth form college.
+He returned to Aberdare to take up a teaching post in 1978 at the newly opened Aberdare Boys’ School.
+He spent the rest of his career at the school and retired in 1997.

 Dr. Robert Hillier, on the left in the photo, a pupil in 1979-86 was from Hirwaun, he was undoubtedly one of Geoff’s best students.